 - A Community Manager facilitating, coordinating and guiding them.

 - Up to 60 Google Apps, drives and calendars.

 - Access to all TC applications to create courses, translate their material, etc.

 IMPORTANT NOTE: To join any group you will need to activate your TC email.
 All communications are to your TC emails.

 By joining an existing group:

 In this section you will find information about all the working groups in Translation Commons.
 All of the working groups below are open to new volunteers by clicking the “Join us” button and following the prompts.
-You will be asked to answer a question or two after which you will be contacted by a member of that group.
+You will be asked to answer a question or two after which you will receive the response to your TC email.

 Or you can create a new group:

 Whether you already have a project and you want to gain volunteers or you have a new idea and want to create a new group, start by filling the Create a Group form.
 The groups can be either public, open to everyone in TC or by invitation.
 You may request to start a new working group at any time and we will help you with the set-up.